labnams/miRDM-rfGA/README.md

 Genetic algorithm code used in this article:Genetic Algorithm-Based Identification of a MiRNA Set for Detecting Type 2 Diabetes.

 # Code description
-- miRDM-rfGA_toy_example.ipynb : Python code for feature selection to build optimal IRFL classification model.
+- miRDM-rfGA_toy_example.ipynb : Python code for feature selection to build optimal Type 2 diabetes classification model.
 This code is run with a toy example dataset.
 - /toydata/toydata.csv : toyset data to execute genetic algorithm code.

 # Usage